gifton/Agentic-Workflow/agentic-natural/example-enhanced.md

 # Agentic Workflow - Example: ML Pipeline (with enhancements)

-*Using: "agentic workflow with checkpoints and metrics tracking"*
+*Using: "agentic natural with checkpoints and metrics tracking"*

 ## Task: Build ML pipeline for customer churn prediction